hazelcast/hazelcast-cpp-client/README.md

 You do not need a special configuration, it works out-of-the-box.

 The pipelining can be used for any asynchronous call.
-You can use it for IMap asynchronous get/put methods.
+You can use it for imap asynchronous get/put methods.
 It cannot be used as a transaction mechanism though.
 So you cannot do some calls and throw away the pipeline and expect that none of the requests are executed.
 The pipelining is just a performance optimization, not a mechanism for atomic behavior.